DNBbank/getting-started/README.md

 1. Register an application at [developer.dnb.no][]
 2. Configure credentials in `.env` file
-3. Run one of the examples and check out the code to see what is happening
+3. Run one of the examples and check out the code to see what is happening.

-## Getting client-id, client-secret and api-key
+### Getting client-id, client-secret and api-key

 In order to call the api, you will need client-id, client-secret and api-key.
 It can be obtained from [developer.dnb.no][].
 Register and login to create an example